nod5/TwoCamControl/docs/notes_on_character_errors.md

 - CHDK version
 - camera model
 - AutoHotkey version
-- Encoding TwoCamControl.ahk is saved with.
+- Encoding TwoCamControl.ahk is saved with
-- Encoding TwoCamControl sets before read/write/send operations.
+- Encoding TwoCamControl sets before read/write/send operations
-- How TwoCamControl formats and sends strings.
+- How TwoCamControl formats and sends strings

 The following sections describe some different character errors and how to handle them.